pluginever/wp-content-pilot/readme.txt

 == Description ==

-**[WP Content Pilot](https://wpcontentpilot.com/)** is the best autoblogging and content curation plugin.
+**[Content Pilot](https://wpcontentpilot.com/)** is the best autoblogging and content curation plugin.
 It helps you to create high-quality WordPress blog posts and inject your affiliate link automatically.

 The plugin keeps posting articles on your site at a predefined interval using your chosen keywords and sources and maintaining your website fresh and updated.
-WP Content Pilot also inserts your affiliate links automatically, so you get your commission from the vendors.
+Content Pilot also inserts your affiliate links automatically, so you get your commission from the vendors.

-= ✨ WP Content Pilot Features: =
+= ✨ Content Pilot Features: =
-Here is the detailed breakdown of all the features that we ship with WP Content Content Pilot to make it suitable for various cases!
+Here is the detailed breakdown of all the features that we ship with Content Pilot to make it suitable for various cases!

 * **Content Spinner**: Integration of spinning software which makes it possible to create unique automatic content (3rd party paid tool).
 * **Template Editor**:  Control how auto-published posts will look using the supported template tags of the module.